hablapps/DontFearTheProfunctorOptics/ProfunctorOptics.md

 ```

 We're composing different optic kinds with `.`!
 What has just happened?!?!
 We'll
 come back to composition later, but you know what?
-You have been doing it for
+You have been composing
-all this time.
+optics for all this time!
+Indeed, `first`, `left`, `dimap f g`... are methods
+that turn generalized functions on a focus into generalized functions on a
+whole.
+As you can tell, we've been extensively composing them by means of `.` to
+conform our diagrams.

 ### Profunctor Traversal